-2.6.2.6 Condition Codes (RXICD1X-RXICD3X) and Clinical Classification Codes (RXCCC1X-RXCCC3X)
+2.7.2.6 Condition Codes (RXICD1X-RXICD3X) and Clinical Classification Codes (RXCCC1X-RXCCC3X)

 Information on household reported medical conditions associated with each prescribed medicine event are provided on this file.
 There are up to three condition and clinical classification codes listed for each prescribed medicine event (99.7% of prescribed medicine events have 0-3 condition records linked).
-To obtain complete information associated with an event, the analyst must link to the 1999 Medical Conditions File.
-Details on how to link to the MEPS 1999 Medical Conditions File are provided in the 1999 Appendix File.
+To obtain complete information associated with an event, the analyst must link to the 2002 Medical Conditions File.
+Details on how to link to the MEPS 2002 Medical Conditions File are provided in the 2002 Appendix File.
 The user should note that due to confidentiality restrictions, provider reported condition information (for non-prescription medicines events) is not publicly available.
 Provider reported condition data (again, for non-prescription medicines events) can be accessed through the MEPS Data Center only.

-The medical conditions reported by the HC respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 1999 ICD-9-CM codes, including medical condition, V codes, and a small number of E codes (see Health Care Financing Administration, 1980), by professional coders.
-Although codes were verified and error rates did not exceed 2.5 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al., 1994; and Johnson and Sanchez, 1993).
-For detailed information on conditions, please refer to the documentation on the 1999 Medical Conditions File.
-For frequencies of conditions by event type, please see the 1999 Appendix File.
+The medical conditions reported by the HC respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2002 ICD-9-CM codes, including medical condition, V codes, and a small number of E codes, by professional coders.
+Although codes were verified and error rates did not exceed 2.5 percent for any coder, analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed.
+For detailed information on conditions, please refer to the documentation on the 2002 Medical Conditions File.
+For frequencies of conditions by event type, please see the 2002 Appendix File.

 The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
-These categories, included on the file as RXCCC1X-RXCCC3X, were generated using Clinical Classification Software (CCS) (formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)), (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+These categories, included on the file as RXCCC1X-RXCCC3X, were generated using Clinical Classification Software (CCS) (formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to 3-digit code categories.
-The reported ICD-

-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the 3-digit categories.
+The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the 3-digit categories.

 The condition codes (and clinical classification codes) linked to each prescribed medicine event are sequenced in the order in which the conditions were reported by the household respondent, which was in chronological order of reporting and not in order of importance or severity.
-Analysts who use the 1999 Medical Conditions file in conjunction with this prescribed medicines event file should note that the conditions on this file are sorted differently than they appear on the Medical Conditions file.
+Analysts who use the 2002 Medical Conditions file in conjunction with this prescribed medicines event file should note that the conditions on this file are sorted differently than they appear on the Medical Conditions file.